Orlando Arcia Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Orlando Arcia (.079 batting average in his past 10 games), take on starter Jakob Junis and the San Francisco Giants at Truist Park, Sunday at 1:35 PM ET.
+Orlando Arcia -- with an on-base percentage of .211 in his past 10 games, 125 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the San Francisco Giants, with Logan Webb on the mound, on August 25 at 10:15 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Giants.
+In his last game he had a hitless showing (0-for-3) against the Mets.

 Orlando Arcia Game Info & Props vs. the Giants